avinetworks/avi-helm-charts/docs/AKO/AKOConfig.md

 ## AKOConfig Custom Resource

+The `AKOConfig` custom resource is used to deploy and manage the AKO controller and is meant to be consumed by the AKO operator.
 This is what a sample AKOConfig looks like:
 ```yaml
 apiVersion: ako.vmware.com/v1alpha1
 kind: AKOConfig